A decrease in the contribution: sales ratio

 Greater than that where absorption costing is applied

-The same as that where absorption costing is applied.
+The same is where absorption costing is applied.

-Profit reported each month always fluctuate in proportion to units produced
+Profit reported each month always fluctuates in proportion to units produced.

 Rs.450 higher under absorption costing

 Decrease net profit only where absorption costing is used

 Decrease net profit only where marginal costing is used

 Decrease net profit equally in both absorption and marginal costing

 The quantity of all units in inventory times the relevant fixed cost per unit.

 The quantity of all units in the inventory times relevant variable cost per unit.